Students are admitted into the MPH program during the fall and spring semesters, respectively.

 - While the application specifies West Virginia, Metro and Non-resident fees, please note that Metro and Non-resident fees are equivalent.

-You will also need to complete the application to the Graduate Program of Public Health: 2016-2017 MPH Application
+You will also need to complete the application to the Graduate Program of Public Health: MPH Supplemental Application

 To help you through the steps to complete your application, we have provided an MPH Application Checklist.